Enhanced dissipation for stochastic Navier-Stokes equations with transport noise: Abstract

 \section{Abstract}

 The phenomenon of dissipation enhancement by transport noise is shown for stochastic 2D Navier-Stokes equations in velocity form.
-In the 3D case, suppression of blow-up is proved for stochastic Navier-Stokes equations in vorticity form; in particular, quantitative estimates allow us to choose parameters in the noise so that the blow-up probability is less than any given threshold.
+In the 3D case, suppression of blow-up is proved for stochastic Navier-Stokes equations in vorticity form; in particular, quantitative estimate allows us to choose the parameters of noise, uniformly in initial vorticity bounded in $L^2$-norm, so that global solutions exist with a large probability sufficiently close to 1.

 \textbf{Keywords:} Navier-Stokes equations, enhanced dissipation, transport noise, scaling limit, quantitative estimate